-George Akerlof is the Koshland Professor of Economics at the University of California, Berkeley and a non-resident Senior Fellow at the Brookings Institution.
+George Akerlof is university professor at Georgetown University and the Koshland distinguished professor emeritus of economics at the University of California, Berkeley.
 He was a co-winner of the 2001 Nobel Prize in Economics.
-He is the author of a landmark study on the role of asymmetric information in the market for “”lemon”” used cars.
+He is the author of a landmark study on the role of asymmetric information in the market for “lemon” used cars.
 His research broke with established economic theory in illustrating how markets malfunction when buyers and sellers — as seen in used car markets — operate under different information.
 The work has had far-reaching applications in such diverse areas as health insurance, financial markets, and employment contracts.

 His books include An Economic Theorist’s Book of Tales (1984), Efficiency Wage Models of the Labor Market (with Janet Yellen,1986), and Explorations in Pragmatic Economics (2005).
 Akerlof has been recognized for his research that borrows from sociology, psychology, anthropology, and other fields to determine economic influences and outcomes.
 He earned his bachelor’s degree from Yale University and his Ph.D. from MIT.